framdani/minishell/README.md

 ## Minishell
 This is a school project.
 We have to recode a little bash.

-For more informations about the main instructions, [click here]()
+For more informations about the main instructions, [click here](https://github.com/framdani/minishell/blob/main/en.subject.pdf) .

 ## Grammar